 Born and raised in Russia, Professor Valery Feigin moved to New Zealand in 1999 after an extensive academic career.
-Valery completed a Master of Science in Clinical Epidemiology from Erasmus University, The Netherlands, and a Doctor of Philosophy from the Institute of Neurology, Moscow (1992).
+Valery completed a Master of Science in Clinical Epidemiology at Erasmus University, The Netherlands, and a Doctor of Philosophy at the Institute of Neurology, Moscow (1992).

 Valery made the move to AUT in 2008 and says, “I am absolutely satisfied with AUT.
 There are many opportunities for research and career development here.”